semiprime/pygenda/docs/known_issues.md

 * Year View: Pixel missing in grid lines at top-left corner

-* On Gemini, shows "no access" icons in instead of "minus" icons (e.g. in spin buttons of entry dialog).
+* On Gemini, shows "no access" icons in instead of "minus" icons (e.g. in spin buttons of entry dialog) - Gemian bug?

 * Year view is slow to redraw on Gemini, so get black rectangles when e.g. closing dialogs.